Own website for artists and other creative: Why it is so important

 Instagram also makes it increasingly difficult to generate more reach in an organic way.

 Social media platforms are companies that prioritize their own interests.
 If you have your own website, you have the option that your target group will share your email address with you.
-So you are not dependent on the mercy of third parties: you can step in Contact Us .
+So you are not dependent on the mercy of third parties: you can get in touch with your followers at any time.

-An email list is an asset that you can secure and that enables you Contact Us your audience, no matter what happens.
+An email list is an asset that you can secure and that enables you to contact your audience directly, no matter what happens.
 Almost all online entrepreneurs regret not starting an email list earlier.
 An email registration field can be added to your own website in a few minutes.

 2.9.
 You must be able to simply move your website files from one place to another